-US residents are required to submit a FAFSA or a FAFSA Renewal form (forms can be filed electronically or by mail - forms are available in the Financial Aid Office in Records Hall).
+U.S. residents are required to submit a FAFSA or a FAFSA Renewal form (forms can be filed electronically or by mail - forms are available in the Financial Aid Office in Records Hall).
 If there is a recent change of the financial status at your household, please file for Change in Family Circumstances at the Office of Financial Aid.
 In the meantime, you can submit an optional financial statement describing the family circumstances.
 Be sure to document any special circumstances such as medical bills, unemployment verification, or any related bills that you think the committee should consider and attach them to your financial statement.
-Additional financial aid information can be found at: Rutgers Financial Aid.

 - Financial Statement (International Students)